top of page

 •Tier 4 - Non-Preferred Drug: Generic or brand drugs that the plan offers at a higher cost to you than Tier 3 Preferred Brand drugs

-•Tier 5 - Specialty Tier: Some Injectables and other high-cost drug
+•Tier 5 - Specialty Tier: Some Injectables and other high-cost drug (Many injectables if administered in your Physician’s office are covered by Medicare Part B)

-Medicare Part D RX Plan is changing for 2025
+Medicare Part D RX Plans for 2026

 Medicare Prescription Payment Plan